The Risks of Ignoring Dead Trees: A Guide to Tree Cutting Down

 FAQs

-How do I know whether a tree is dead?
+How do I know if a tree is dead?

 What are the symptoms of a dying tree?

-Is it safe to take down an entire tree on your own?
+Is it safe to remove a tree yourself?

 Conclusion